 - Students who indicate 'No Plans for Fall'

 - Students who have not filed a FAFSA

 - Students who have experienced obstacles achieving the steps of the Four Seasons.

-The College and Career Access Center, in collaboration with the YMCA, MLK Center, Jackson Housing Commission and Spring Arbor University, is proud to be a part of the collective impact, bringing support as well as college and career awareness to the students of Jackson County.
-2018 marks the 4th year for collaborative summer outreach; the 3rd with the YMCA, the 2nd with the Martin Luther King (MLK) Center and our first summer with the Jackson Housing Commission (JHC).
-CCAC career advisors will once again carry out the Kids2College/Pathways to Professional Skilled Trades (K2C/PPST) curriculum to area students aged 7-14.
-The focus is college and career exploration through interactive games and activities which will end in a culminating visit to one of Jackson’s Institutions of Higher Education as well as a local manufacturer.
-This year the CCAC is also offering a weekly robotics session, hosted by Spring Arbor University, as a part of the Jackson Housing Commission’s program.
-This will be the fifth summer for the CCAC’s door-to-door Summer Melt Outreach effort.
+The College and Career Access Center, in collaboration with the YMCA, MLK Center, Jackson Housing Commission, Jackson Public Schools, Dream Maker/FIRST Robotics and My Brother's Keeper, is proud to be a part of the collective impact, bringing support as well as college and career awareness programming to the students of Jackson County.
+2021 marked the 7th year of collaborative Summer Outreach; our 6th with the YMCA, 5th at the Martin Luther King (MLK) Recreation Center, 4th with the Jackson Housing Commission (JHC) and our first with Jackson High and Pathways as well as Dream maker/FIRST Robotics and My Brother's Keeper.
+CCAC advisors carry out a Kids2College/Pathways to Professional Skilled Trades (K2C/PPST) curriculum to area students aged 7-14.
+The focus is college and career exploration through interactive games and activities.
+This initiave also includes weekly Robotics sessions, hosted by Jackson Public Schools, Dream Maker/FIRST Robotics and My Brother's Keeper.